zincbase/zincdb/docs/API Reference.md

 **Examples**:

-Update the database and submit all pending local changes (merge conflicts would be resolved automatically using the default behavior).
+Update the database and submit all local changes (merge conflicts would be resolved automatically using the default behavior).

 ```ts
 await db.put(["people", "Jane Doe"], {